- Home

 - Compare Training Engines—Review the training engines used for different iterations and their corresponding training durations.

-- Track changes—Monitor changes to settings, articles, responses, NLP, and curation.
+- Track changes—Monitor changes to settings, intents, responses, NLP, and curation.

 - Revert to previous versions—Easily revert to an older training set if needed.

-The History section provides convenient tools for managing your knowledge base articles:
+The History section provides convenient tools for managing your knowledge base:

-- Activate Articles—Make previously inactive articles Live to include them in the AI Agent's responses.
+- Activate intents—Make previously inactive intents Live to include them in the AI Agent's responses.

-- Edit Articles—Create a new version of an existing article while preserving the original for reference.
+- Edit intents—Create a new version of an existing intent while preserving the original for reference.

 - Preview Performance—Evaluate the AI Agent's performance with a specific knowledge base using the Preview feature.

-- Download Articles—Export your knowledge base articles as a CSV file for offline analysis or reference.
-This option is available for Scripted AI Agent for answering questions only.
+- Download intents—Export your knowledge base intents as a CSV file for offline analysis or reference.

-The Audit Logs section provides a detailed record of modifications made to your Scripted AI Agent within the past 35 days.
-To access Audit Logs:
+The Change Logs section provides a detailed record of modifications made to your Scripted AI Agent within the past 35 days.
+To access Change Logs:

 - Navigate to the Dashboard and click the AI agent that you've created.